quarkslab/kdigger/README.md

   dig, d

 Flags:
-  -a, --active              Enable all buckets that might have side effect on environment.
       --admission-force     Force creation of pods to scan admission even without cleaning rights. (this flag is specific to the admission bucket)
   -c, --color               Enable color in output. (default true if output is human) -h, --help                help for dig
-      --kubeconfig string   (optional) absolute path to the kubeconfig file (default "/home/mahe/.kube/config") -n, --namespace string    Kubernetes namespace to use. (default to the namespace in the context)
+      --kubeconfig string   (optional) absolute path to the kubeconfig file (default "/home/vagrant/.kube/config") -n, --namespace string    Kubernetes namespace to use. (default to the namespace in the context) -s, --side-effects        Enable all buckets that might have side effect on environment.

 Global Flags:
   -o, --output string   Output format.
 One of: human|json. (default "human")